pablodecm/phd_thesis/src/106_chapter_6.md

 arbitrary two-component mixture model if the only unknown parameter is the signal mixture fraction $\mu$ (or alternatively $s$ in the chosen parametrisation).
-In practise, the probability density functions of signal and background are not known analytically, and only forward samples are available through simulation, so alternative approaches are required.
+In practice, the probability density functions of signal and background are not known analytically, and only forward samples are available through simulation, so alternative approaches are required.

-While the synthetic nature of this example allows to rapidly generate training data on demand, a training dataset of 200,000 simulated observations has been considered, in order to study how the proposed method performs when training data is limited.
+The synthetic nature of this example allows to rapidly generate training data on demand, yet a training dataset of only 200,000 simulated observations has been considered, in order to study how the proposed method performs when training data is limited.
 Half of the simulated